Obarun/66/doc/module-service.md

 ## Module directory

-The module directory can contain three sub-direcotories:
+The module directory can contain three sub-directories:

 - *configure* : This directory can contain an **executable** file script named configure.
 For example, `%%module_system%%/foo@/configure/configure`.
 The sub-directory **must** be named *configure* and the file script **must** be named *configure*.
 This file **is not** mandatory.
 The [66-enable](66-enable.html) process will detect if the file exists and it runs it if it's the case.
 It's up to you to write the *configure* script file with the language of your choice as long as you define a correct *shebang*.